[4 MIN READ]

 - What?
 Avoid margarine, snack foods, packaged cookies and cakes and fried foods

 2. Reduce saturated fat

 - Why?
-Studies have shown that a significant number of MS patients who follow very low saturated fat diets have little or no neurologic deterioration as a result of the progress of disease
+Studies have shown that a significant number of MS patients who follow diets very low saturated fats have little or no neurologic deterioration as a result of the progress of the disease

 3. Choose healthy monounsaturated fat or Omega-3 fats

 - Why?
-Rich in polyphenols and heart healthy
+They're rich in polyphenols and heart healthy

 - How much?
-Eat 5-7 servings of healthy fats daily (one serving is equal to 1 teaspoon of oil, 2 walnuts, 1 tablespoon of flax seeds, or 1 ounce avocado)
+Eat five to seven servings of healthy fats daily (one serving is equal to 1 teaspoon of oil, 2 walnuts, 1 tablespoon of flax seeds or 1 ounce avocado)

 - Why?
 Some cuts of meat are very high in saturated fat.
 Try to reduce your consumption of animal foods.

 - What?
 Good protein sources to include are fish, non-fat yogurt, omega-3 enriched eggs and organic chicken with the skin removed.

 - How much?
 Try to reduce meat intake to two meals per week and focus on protein from fish, beans, nuts, soy and grains instead.

 - Why?
 These are powerful, natural anti-inflammatory substances.

 - What?
 Try turmeric, ginger, curry, garlic and cinnamon.